cechandler/dissertation-paper/dissertation/source/02_part1_framework_for_analysis.md

 **Example here using contextual criteria to segment a short passage**

 Contextual criteria also constitute the foundation of associative sets, which are an atemporal collection of segments associate through one or more contextual criteria.
-Associative sets are indicated by a capitalized letter or in some cases a short word or fragment that succinctly describes a defining characteristic, for instance set *A*, *X*, or *LEAP*.
+Associative sets are notated by italicized capital letter or in some cases a short word or fragment that succinctly describes a defining characteristic, for instance set *A*, *X*, or *LEAP*.
 An indication of *A1* or *X5* references a particular segment within a respective associative set where the number indicates the segment's position in the passage or piece at hand.
 Large associative sets might contain numerous segments throughout a piece, and in cases where some segments more strongly connect to other segments, they are further specified through associative subsets notated as *A/a* or *A/b*.

 **Example here of associative sets and subsets**